idodin/network-design/README.md

 # Network Design CLI
 Simple Python CLI tool to design Fault Tolerant Networks.
 Final Project for ECSE 422: Fault Tolerant Computing.

+## Authors
+- Imad Dodin - 260713381
+- Nada Marawan - 260720514

+## Acknowledgements
+Acknowledgements to Professor Maheswaran and the ECSE 422 Teaching Staff for the following functions whose implementations were only modified slightly:
+- `graphs/Edge`
+- `parsing/read_data`
+- `parsing/generate`

 ## How to use
 ### Command Line
 The tool is developed and tested on Python 3.7, its functionality on other versions of python is not guaranteed.